saurabh-hirani/slotter/README.md

 An item can be a primitive (int, str) or an object which either has the attributes **name, value** or implements the methods **get_item_name, get_item_value**

-A slot can hold one or more item.
+A slot can hold one or more items.
 An item can belong to only one slot.

 A slotter can add/remove items/slots and can also search items/slots for slots/items.